 font-family | High | Typography fallbacks essential for brand consistency |

-- Identify the 3-5 most critical clients for your audience
+- Identify the 3-5 clients that matter most for your audience

 <table style="width: 600px; background-color: #ffffff; font-family: Arial, sans-serif;" class="main-table">